 I'm always happy to chat!
 If you have questions about my writing, want some advice, or want to hire me for training or consulting; just send an email to email@example.com

 My newsletter is a weekly-ish set of interesting links and a short essay.
 The essay may be about programming, design, technical leadership, or anything that strikes my fancy.

 Software development is a creative pursuit.
-It takes intense focus and time away from the problem to for your subconscious to work.
-Both of these cognitive modes are easily affected by stress and anxiety.
+It takes intense focus as well as time away from a problem to for subconscious work.
+Both of these cognitive modes are debilitated by stress and anxiety.